Twitter and other social media companies could face fines under new German law

 Heiko Maas, Germany's federal minister of justice and consumer protection, said the law is meant to "prevent a climate of fear and intimidation."

-"In an open society, in a democracy, disputes and debate are indispensible, " Maas said in a speech to the Bundestag.
-"Freedom of expression also includes sharp and ugly express...
+"In an open society, in a democracy, disputes and debate are indispensible," Maas said in a speech to the Bundestag.
+"Freedom of expression also includes sharp and ugly expression. ...
 But freedom of expression ends where criminal law begins."

+Social media and other internet companies have been grappling with hate speech for months with mixed success.
+It's a problem as old as the internet itself, but it's been immensely compounded in the last few years as social media has become deeply woven into people's everyday lives.

+At the start of June, the European Union acknowledged that Facebook, Twitter, YouTube and Microsoft have gotten better at it, now removing hate speech at double the volume, and at a faster clip, than they did six months ago.
+Still, the EU said, much progress remains to be done.

 "We believe the best solutions will be found when government, civil society and industry work together and that this law as it stands now will not improve efforts to tackle this important societal problem," according to the statement.
 "We feel that the lack of scrutiny and consultation do not do justice to the importance of the subject.
 We will continue to do everything we can to ensure safety for the people on our platform."